the-sdet/cucumber-summary-reporter/README.md

 # when true, the report will display Homepage Tests and Homepage when false
 use.feature.name.from.feature.file=false

-# These are the test user will be used in the report if 'Map<String, List<String>> testUsers' is NOT set.
-# These can be set at the runtime from the before or after hook like below
-# @After
-# public void afterTest(Scenario scenario) {
-#    testUsers.put(String.valueOf(scenario.getUri()), Arrays.asList("username, "password"));
-# }
-test.user=contact.the.sdet@gmail.com
-test.password=CucumberSummary@123
+# Below config will show the execution timestamp at the top of the report
 show.execution.timestamp=true
 time.stamp.format=EEEE, dd-MMM-yyyy HH:mm:ss z
 time.zone=IST

+# in case you want to add credentials to the report, make use of the below properties.
+# when true, the report will display credentials, else it won't
+# default configuration is set to 'false'
+display.credentials=true
+# E.g.,
+# if you are using different credentials for each scenario, you can go for option=scenario
+# If you use the same credentials for all scenarios for a feature, you can go for option=feature
+# default configuration is set to 'feature'
+credentials.display.option=scenario

-#The Max desktop view is set to 1280 px for better look and feel.
+# The Max desktop view is set to 1280 px (1320 - 20 - 20) for better look and feel.
 # You can change it with the below property (don't include px at the end; use just numbers)
-desktop.view.max.width=1280
+desktop.view.max.width=1320

+# Below properties can be used to change the look and feel of the report
 heading.background.color=#23436a
 heading.color=#ffffff